Financial Aid Policies and Procedures

 The following governs the Return of Title IV funds disbursed to students enrolled at Western Piedmont Community College (WPCC).
 This policy applies to all students receiving Title IV funds who officially or unofficially withdraw from the College.
 Title IV funds include the Federal Pell Grant and Federal Supplemental Educational Opportunity Grant (FSEOG).

 - During the first 60% of the semester, a student earns Title IV funds based on the length of time he or she remains enrolled.
 A student who attends beyond the 60% point of the semester earns 100% of their aid for the semester.
 If a student ceases to attend on or prior to the 60% point of the semester, the unearned portion of the Title IV aid must be returned to the Federal Student Aid program(s).
-Students who withdraw on or after the dates below will earn 100% of their aid and will not be required to repay Title IV funds:
+Students who are attending classes after the dates listed below will earn 100% of their aid and will not be required to repay Title IV funds: